Dekalb County DUI Lawyer

 The Georgia Implied Consent Notice: Officers are required to read the notice to the arrestee and notify them that a refusal to consent in a post-arrest DUI testing will result in the suspension of your license for a year.

-A Dekalb County DUI lawyer knows that Georgia and many other states apply implied consent law to almost every DUI arrest.
+Our Dekalb County, GA DUI lawyer knows that Georgia and many other states apply implied consent law to almost every DUI arrest.
 However, the law is not well-known and is quite obscure although it has been implemented for over 70 years in some states.
 The implied consent law states that you are being told about your “legal obligation” to consent to incriminatory testing.
 A state officer will want to collect evidence of the reason for stopping you which may lead to a suspension on your driving privileges.
 What you are not told during the implied consent notice is that the results of the testing may be used in a criminal court case and could possibly convict you.

 In Georgia, the notice is supposed to be read as soon as possible after an arrest and custody occurs.
 Other states have it read in jail so that you can read it yourself rather than hear it dictated.

-Other states will tell the person being charged when they may contact a Dekalb County DUI lawyer after an arrest for a DUI or DWI, but the Supreme Court of Georgia has ruled that a person may have no contact with a lawyer until they have incriminated themselves; either by refusing the tests or by submitting to them.
+Other states will tell the person being charged when they may contact legal representation after an arrest for a DUI or DWI, but the Supreme Court of Georgia has ruled that a person may have no contact with a lawyer until they have incriminated themselves; either by refusing the tests or by submitting to them.
 A refusal can be used against you to suspend your license and can be used as evidence in criminal court.

-Contact a Dekalb County DUI Lawyer Today
+Contact Our Dekalb County DUI Attorney Today

 Do I Have to Take a Breathalyzer?